Ukraine accuses Russia of massacre, city strewn with bodies | Law-Order

 Ukraine accuses Russia of massacre, city strewn with bodies

-In a sign of how the horrific reports shook many leaders, Germanys defense minister even suggested that the European Union consider banning Russian gas imports.So far, the bodies of 410 civilians have been found in Kyiv-area towns that were recently retaken from Russian forces, Ukraines prosecutor-general, Iryna Venediktova, said.Associated Press journalists saw the bodies of at least 21 people in various spots around Bucha, northwest of the capital.
+In a sign of how the horrific reports shook many leaders, Germanys defense minister even suggested that the European Union consider banning Russian gas imports.Ukrainian officials said the bodies of 410 civilians were found in Kyiv-area towns that were recently retaken from Russian forces.Associated Press journalists saw the bodies of at least 21 people in various spots around Bucha, northwest of the capital.

 - Country: